This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 *certain graduate accelerated programs may follow different definitions

-• Classes taken for audit are not eligible for financial assistance and do not count toward enrollment purposes of financial assistance.
-It is the student’s responsibility to inform UIS OFA if he/she enrolls in a class for an audit grade.
+Classes taken for audit are not eligible for financial assistance and do not count toward enrollment purposes for financial aid.
+It is the student’s responsibility to inform OFA if you enroll in a class for an audit grade.

 Satisfactory Academic Progress